wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 ## Issues addressed by API Leaks

-Your organization may use a number of API tokens to provide access to the different parts of your API.
-If these tokens leak, they become a security threat.
+Your organization may use a number of API credentials to provide access to the different parts of your API.
+If these credentials leak, they become a security threat.

-In order to protect your APIs, you need to monitor public repositories to find any leaked API tokens without missing a single instance – otherwise, you are still at risk.
+In order to protect your APIs, you need to monitor public repositories to find any leaked API credentials without missing a single instance – otherwise, you are still at risk.
 To achieve this, you have to constantly analyze a massive amount of data repeatedly.

 If leaked API secrets are found, an all-round response is needed to prevent harm to your APIs.
 This involves finding all the places where the leaked secrets are used, regenerating them in all these places, and blocking the use of the compromised versions – and this has to be done quickly, and with 100% completeness.
 This is difficult to accomplish manually.

 The **API Leaks** Wallarm module helps to solve these issues by providing the following:

-* Automatic detection of API tokens leaked by your selected domains and logging of detected leaks in the Wallarm Console UI.
+* Automatic detection of API credentials (API tokens and keys, passwords, client secrets, usernames and emails) leaked by your selected domains and logging of detected leaks in the Wallarm Console UI.
-* Risk level detection.
+* Prioritization and risk-evaluation of found API leaks.
-* Ability to make your own decisions on how the leaked data problems should be remediated in each case.
+* Ability to promptly respond to API leakages with actionable technical remediation.

 ## Define your domains to search for API leaks

 You can define a list of your domains (**target domains**) where you want to search for API leaks.
 Once you specify target domains, Wallarm performs the following two-step procedure:

-1. **Passive scan** (**happened leaks**): checks public resources for published (leaked) data related to these domains.
+1. **Passive scan**: checks public resources for published (leaked) data related to these domains.
-1. **Active scan** (**potential leaks**): automatically searches the listed domains for subdomains.
+1. **Active scan**: automatically searches the listed domains for subdomains.
 Then - as an unauthenticated user - sends requests to their endpoints and checks responses and the source code of pages for the presence of sensitive data.
 The following data is searched for: credentials, API keys, client secrets, authorization tokens, email addresses, public and private API schemas (API specifications).

 To define target domains to search for API leaks: